 Is Addiction a Disease?

 The majority of people who receive addiction treatment agree that drug abuse is a disease.
 The drug rehab process will involve the addict identifying the root causes of their drug use and learning to manage these causes without turning back to drug abuse.
-This may involve first seeking out detox services, which provide medication to lessen the withdrawal symptoms experienced during drug withdrawal.
+This may involve first seeking out addiction treatment services.

 According to data collected nationally from October to December 2020, it is estimated that 25.9 million past-year users of alcohol and 10.9 million past-year users of drugs other than alcohol reported they were using these substances “a little more or much more” than they did before the COVID-19 pandemic began.